Published: 02/06/2020Tenant Fees Act 2019 applies to all tenancies.

 As members of the Association of Residential Letting Agents (ARLA), we are regularly updated with what is happening across the market in the UK's private rental sector.

-The initial transition period, with existing tenancies not falling under the new legislation, ended on May 31st 2020.
-Now the fees ban applies to all rentals, new and renewed, fixed term and periodic, regardless of the commencement date of the tenancy.
+The fees ban applies to all rentals, new and renewed, fixed term and periodic, regardless of the commencement date of the tenancy.

-Long leases, non-housing Act tenancies (contractual), social housing tenants, company lets and licensed holiday occupations are the exceptions.
+The exceptions include long leases, non-housing Act tenancies (contractual), social housing tenants, company lets, and licensed holiday occupations.

 Key points of the Tenant Fees Act 2019